arduino/arduino-lint/docs/installation.md

 <!-- Source: https://github.com/arduino/tooling-project-assets/blob/main/other/installation-script/installation.md -->

+Several options are available for installation of Arduino Lint.
+Instructions for each are provided below:

 ## Use the install script

 The script requires `sh`, which is always available on Linux and macOS. `sh` is not available by default on Windows.
 The